Indian father and son battle for billion-dollar empire

 'HEIGHT OF STUPIDITY'

-Vijaypat Singhania's troubles started after he handed over his 37-per-cent controlling stake in 2015.
+Mr Singhania's troubles started after he handed over his 37 per cent controlling stake in 2015.

-The price agreed was far below the market value of the flat - which is in the tens of millions of dollars - and Gautam advised the Raymond board against selling a valuable company asset.
+The price agreed on was far below the market value of the flat - which is in the tens of millions of dollars - and Mr Gautam Singhania advised the Raymond board against selling a valuable company asset.

-As the feud escalated, the board also took away Vijaypat's "chairman emeritus" title, accusing him of using abusive language in letters to the company.
+As the feud escalated, the board also took away Mr Vijaypat Singhania's "chairman emeritus" title, accusing him of using abusive language in letters to the company.
 And he claims he was physically removed from his office and his possessions - including a Padma Bhushan, one of India's top civilian honours - were stolen.

-He describes handing Raymond over to Gautam as "the height of stupidity" and the start of a campaign to oust him from the 93-year-old business he once helmed.
+He describes handing Raymond over to his son as "the height of stupidity", and the start of a campaign to oust him from the 93-year-old business he once helmed.

 "I would advise parents everywhere not to make the mistake of giving away all your savings to your children during your lifetime," said the elder Singhania, an accomplished aviator who in 2005 set the world record for the highest flight in a hot air balloon.

 Raymond Group has apparently not suffered from the dispute.
-It reported a 50-per-cent profit rise for the second quarter of 2018, recently opened a major factory in Ethiopia and is now exporting to more than 55 countries.
+It reported a 50 per cent profit rise for the second quarter of last year, recently opened a major factory in Ethiopia, and is now exporting to more than 55 countries.

 FEUD RISKS

-India's corporate family quarrels need to be addressed, according to Pranav Sayta, a partner at the Ernst and Young consultants.
+India's corporate family quarrels need to be addressed, according to Mr Pranav Sayta, a partner at Ernst & Young.

 "The business environment today is far more complex and the stakes are much higher," he said.